thanqminh/thanqminh.github.io/cv.md

     </script>

 2. OVERVIEW
-- 5 years of work experience in Web development using PHP, RoR, Java Spring Framework.
+- More than 5 years of work experience in Web development using PHP, RoR, Java Spring Framework.
 - Strong background in Computer Science, computer system, database modeling & information architecture, and fluent in algorithmic & OOP programming and web-related technologies.
 - Fluent English, excellent communication skills.
 - Master degree in Computer Science, Bachelor of Engineer in Computer Science and Engineering.